Art of Writing Conclusion Section to your Research Paper

 When conducting research, it is not uncommon to encounter unexpected results that may deviate from the initial hypotheses or expectations.
 These outcomes can be valuable for the research community, as they may lead to new insights or opportunities for further investigation.
 Therefore, it is important to address any unexpected outcomes in the conclusion section of your research paper and reflect on their significance.

-Here are some examples from the computer science domain that demonstrate how to address unexpected outcomes in the conclusion section of a research paper:
+Here are some examples that demonstrate how to address unexpected outcomes in the conclusion section of a research paper:

 Example 1: However, during the course of the study, you observed unexpected traffic patterns that deviated from the initial hypotheses.
 In the conclusion section of your research paper, you could reflect on the implications of these findings and discuss how they challenge existing assumptions about network traffic.
 You could also suggest potential avenues for further research to investigate the causes and significance of these unexpected outcomes.